freenas/freenas-docs/userguide/storage.rst

 Importing a Pool
 ~~~~~~~~~~~~~~~~

-This action can be used to reimport a detached pool, import a pool that
+This action can be used to reimport an exported/disconnected pool,
-was created on another system, or to import a pool after reinstalling an
+import a pool that was created on another system, or to import a pool after reinstalling an
 existing %brand% system.

 When physically installing ZFS pool disks from another system, use the